ASCCP Continuing Medical Education (CME)

 Audiences receive CME through a variety of activities.
 Included are traditional live meetings with lectures to large audiences, hands-on workshops, and interactive case-based seminars; an annual meeting that incorporates debates, panel discussions, small-group seminars, case-based audience participation sessions, and lectures; print media, including clinical vignettes; and electronic media, case-based question-and-response vignettes with self-assessment, and full-length, self-directed Internet CME activities.

 Non-CME functions designed to support these CME activities include:

-- a continually updated website with focused content;
+- Updated website with focused content

-- residency self-assessment and curriculum development modules;
+- Residency self-assessment and curriculum development modules

 - Developing important skills:

 - Perform colposcopy of the cervix, vagina, vulva, and anus with graduated levels of skill, including the ability to distinguish normal from abnormal anatomy, and to define the colposcopic appearance of normal variants, benign disorders, low grade and high grade cancer precursors, and cancer.
 (Medical Knowledge, Patient Care)

 - Describe the epidemiology and natural history of HPV and lower genital tract cancer precursors to distinguish those with disease likely to regress spontaneously from those with disease likely to persist or progress.
 (Medical Knowledge, Patient Care)